DanilKleshchin/android-elapsed-time/README.md

 val timestamp = getTimestampFromDateTime( // pattern_2 and getTimestampFromDateTime() are included in the lib
             dateTime = dateTime,
             dateTimePattern = pattern_2,
-            timeZone = TimeZone.getTimeZone("GMT+4"), //The timezone param is optional.
-Default is GMT locale = Locale.getDefault()
-    )
-val currentTime = System.currentTimeMillis() // You can use your own timestamp
+            timeZone = TimeZone.getTimeZone("GMT+4"), //The timezone param is optional locale = Locale("de") //The locale param is optional ) val currentTime = System.currentTimeMillis() // You can use your own timestamp